Your First Visit

 Is therapy confidential?

-As a general rule, all therapy sessions are confidential and private.
-Anything you discuss with your therapist will remain between the two of you, unless you request otherwise or in the case of a few exceptions.
-This is as per protection rules by law, which all therapists legally need to follow, and no information from the session can be disclosed without prior written consent from the client.
+All therapy sessions are confidential and private.
+Anything you discuss with your therapist will remain between the two of you with the exception of safety concerns.
+Also, you have the right to make a request, such as signing a release form, for me to speak with your doctor.
+All therapists legally need to follow these laws and no information from the session can be disclosed without prior written consent from the client or with exceptions related to safety which are described below.

-There are exceptions to this law however, and the therapist can disclose information from the session to legal authorities or appointed persons if any of the following are true:
+The exceptions to this law mandate therapists to disclose information from the session to legal authorities if any of the following are true:

 - The therapist suspects abuse or neglect to a child, dependent adult or an elderly person.
 Domestic abuse involving severe injuries caused by deadly weapons must be reported.
 These situations all require the therapist to notify law authorities immediately.